MateiGrama/FLmedical/README.md

 ## References

-Within this project we have intergrated concepts and implementations coming from several pices of work related to the subject.
+Within this project we have intergrated concepts and implementations coming from several pieces of work related to the subject.

 *Luis Muñoz-González, Kenneth T Co, and Emil C Lupu.
 2019.
 Byzantine-robust federated machine learning through adaptive model averaging. arXiv preprint arXiv:1909.05125 (2019)*